mitranim/js/doc/obs_readme.md

 }, 1024)
 ```

+`calc` and all "recur" variants hold their inputs strongly.
+This is because the their inputs are often instantiated inline and not held by user code.

 ## Timing

 This library gives you fine-grained control over _when_ your observers will rerun on changes.
 3 timing modes are provided: